 Iowa’s Capital City and its surrounding communities boast big amenities in a safe and accessible location.
 Greater Des Moines provides all the adventure and rewards of a high-profile city without the inflated cost.
 Cultural events and festivals coupled with bike trails, parks, and lakes give residents and visitors of all ages plenty to do and see in Des Moines.

 Getting to the metro is easy from virtually any location worldwide as seven airlines service the Des Moines International Airport.
 Additionally, a quarter of the U.S. population is within a one-day drive.
 More than 13,000 hotel rooms and 1,000 locally-owned restaurants greet visitors as they arrive to enjoy the area.
-Des Moines was also recently recognized by U.S. News & World Report as a top-five place to live in the United States.
+The U.S. News & World Report also recently recognized Des Moines as a top-five place to live in the United States.
 Click here.

 Catch Des Moines

 Tourism Matters.
 13.7 million visitors travel to Greater Des Moines annually, generating $2.2 billion in total travel spending, supporting 19,150 local jobs.
 Find the best of Greater Des Moines, including top attractions and activities, where to eat, events to catch, places to stay, coupons, and the local scoop.
 Click here.

 Staying in Des Moines (book your stay)

 We make travel easy!
 TEAMINN is the hotel booking company designed with you in mind.
 We established the lowest rates with our hotel partners for our IMT Des Moines Marathon guests, and TEAMINN is ready to take your reservation.
 To book your room stay while in Des Moines, click here, or call 1.800.233.8326.
 Questions?
 Click here.